 “He will lay on whatever part of my body is shaking.
 He’s getting pretty good at doing that,” Angela said of her pup.

 Outlaw also picks up on her anxiety and stays really close when she’s feeling anxious.
 This incredibly smart pooch has even learned how to open sliding doors.

 “If he watches us do stuff, he turns around and tries to do it himself,” Angela said.

-Outlaw opens handicap doors but is still having a hard time with round door knobs.
+Outlaw opens accessible doors but is still having a hard time with round door knobs.
 Angela says he still tries — with both paws.

 How Outlaw saved Angela’s life

 Angela wanted to learn more about Outlaw and to take advantage of the health tests that Embark offers, so she sent in Outlaw’s DNA.
-Click here to see what this special guy is made of.
+Take a look at Outlaw’s Embark profile to see what this special guy is made of.